 Natural sources of methanol include volcanic gases, vegetation, microbes, and insects, and it is also manufactured from a variety of inorganic and organic sources.
 Most methanol is produced from natural gas in large, integrated chemical manufacturing plants located in regions where hydrocarbon feed stocks are plentiful, such as the Persian Gulf, the Caribbean, South America, Africa, and Russia.
 In China, in particular, most methanol is produced from coal.
 Although methanol is consumed throughout the world, the largest users are in regions that have high industrial development, such as Western Europe, North America, and Asia (Japan, China, Taiwan, and South Korea).
-World consumption in 2015 was an estimated 70,000,000 metric tonnes.
+World methanol demand in 2019 was an estimated 83,000,000 metric tonnes.

-Due to the geographical distance between the major manufacturing centers and the principal users, as much as 80% of the world's annual methanol production is transported between continents by trans-ocean shipping.
+Due to the geographical distance between the major manufacturing centers and the principal users, as much as 80% of the world's annual methanol production is transported between continents by transocean shipping.
 Methanol is received and stored in marine terminals and trans-shipped via truck, rail, and barge to chemical production facilities and bulk distributors, where it is stored in tank farms and repackaged into smaller containers.
 Tanker trucks and trailers complete the distribution network, delivering methanol to the wide range of final users in the methanol value chain.

 More recently developed industrial uses of methanol include its application as a denitrification agent in wastewater treatment plants and as a reagent and solvent in biodiesel production facilities.
-New applications of methanol are emerging, as a marine and road transport fuel, and with technological innovations, such as fuel cells for vehicles and consumer electronic products.
+New applications of methanol are emerging, as a marine and road transport fuel, as a fuel for industrial boilers, kilns and cookstoves, and with technological innovations, such as fuel cells for vehicles and consumer electronic products.